remjx/clappy-button-web-component/README.md

 >
 ```

-> Attributes are case sensitive and must be defined in all lowercase i.e. `instanceid` is valid but `instanceId` is invalid.
+> Note: attributes are case sensitive and must be defined in all lowercase i.e. `instanceid` is valid, `instanceId` is invalid.

 Interactions between your app and Clappy Button must be made via [window message events](https://developer.mozilla.org/en-US/docs/Web/API/Window/message_event).

-Incoming message events:
+Message Events emitted from Clappy Button:
   - `clap` - sent after each clap with `instanceId` and `amount`
   - `loading` - sent when loading animation starts with `instanceId` and `amount`

-Outbound message events:
+Message Events to emit in your app to control Clappy Button:
   - `success` - triggers success animation
   - `fail` - triggers fail animation